Course title in Estonian

 - knows important jazz and accompaniment principles and is able to apply them on digital pianos on a basic level in one's creative activity being also able to pedagogically conceptualize and teach them.

-Exam (grading assessment) consisting of three seminar exams (grading assessment).
+Exam (grading assessment) consisting of two seminar exams (grading assessment).

 I Digitaalklaverid/Digital pianos (Avo Ulvik)